This post may contain affiliate links. Please read my disclosure for more information.

 - Ultra-versatile: Margin-size body fits within margins of books, notebooks and printed documents without interfering with text.

-- Writable body is clear so you can see through to text underneath.
+- The writable body is clear so you can see through to text underneath.

 Helix 360° Angle and Circle Maker